 I’m sorry, what?
 Cheese sauce?

-What is the point of eating a vegetable to only drown them in some weird glowing cheese sauce?
+What is the point of eating a vegetable to only drown it in some weird glowing cheese sauce?

 As you can see, I’m not a fan of cheese mixed with vegetables.